Peckmore/NetEx/README.md

 [![.NET Framework](https://img.shields.io/badge/.net%20framework-2.0+-8A2BE2)](https://dotnet.microsoft.com/en-us/download/dotnet-framework)
 [![Build](https://img.shields.io/github/actions/workflow/status/peckmore/NetEx/build.yml?label=Build%20Staus)](https://dotnet.microsoft.com/download)

-The **NetEx** project contains (hopefully!) useful extensions to the .Net Framework.
+A collection of (hopefully!) useful extensions to .Net.

 </div>

 ## Overview
-This project aims to collect together hopefully useful extensions to .Net into a single repo, and currently consists of the following projects.
+This project aims to collect together extensions to .Net in a single repo, and currently consists of the following projects.

 ### NetEx.WinForms.CredentialDialog
 A managed implementation of the standard Windows credential dialog, for WinForms.